This is why I love traveling with my peeps, Marie and Rebecca…

 Not much here.
 Morale was taking a nose-dive, so I had to think fast.
 Voila!
 I found a three-pack of extreme false eyelashes.
 I’m talking tarantula legs.
 Those who know me understand that I can turn almost anything into a photo op.

 Lashes in tow, we hightailed it into the public ladies’ room.
 Like everything else in Japan, it was really small.
 When I say small, I mean tiny.
 We three squeezed in front of a two-sink vanity, and still, people had to squeeze by us to get to the water closets.

 Did I mention the odd looks we got as we giggling “installed” the monster lashes?
 It didn’t help that I nearly fell to the floor watching Rebecca – who never wears makeup – struggled valiantly to get her lashes in place.
 Naturally, mine went on lickety-split since I’ve worn falsies before, so I tried to help Rebecca peel them off her eyelids and place them close to her lash line.
 Good thing we were in the ladies room because honestly the whole scenario nearly made me pee in my pants.

 We finally emerged from the restroom, very smugly I might add.
 We did turn some heads, but I’m still not sure if it was because of the tarantulas on our eyes, or because we exuded so much confidence from having accomplished the impossible: outrageous eyelashes and diminished doldrums.

-A week in Japan, and this is one of my most memorable experiences?
+A week in Japan, and this episode of airport boredom is one of my most memorable experiences!
 Ah, it’s the simple things in life that we remember!